NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_cli.rst

    | Default value is ``"Local_file"``, which looks for sample model data in a local directory <*CASE_ROOT_DIR*>.
 This assumes you have downloaded this data beforehand, by following the recommended :ref:`installation instructions<ref-conda-install>`.
    |
    | See the :doc:`ref_data_sources` for documentation on the available options, and the settings that are specific to each.
---large_file   | Set this flag when running the package on a large volume of input model data: specifically, if the full time series for any requested variable is over 4gb.
-This may impact performance for variables less than 4gb but otherwise has no effect.
-   |
-   | When set, this causes the framework and PODs to use the netCDF-4 format (CDF-5 standard, using the HDF5 API; see the `netCDF FAQ <https://www.unidata.ucar.edu/software/netcdf/docs/faq.html#How-many-netCDF-formats-are-there-and-what-are-the-differences-among-them>`__) for all intermediate data files generated during the package run.
-If the flag is not set (default), the netCDF4 Classic format is used instead.
-Regardless of this setting, the package can read input model data in any netCDF4 format.

 Analysis settings